saurabhkarya/saurabhkarya/README.md

-- 👋 Hi, I’m @saurabhkarya
+👋 Hi, I’m @saurabhkarya
-- 👀 I’m interested in automation/machine learning/building bots
+👀 I’m interested in automation/machine learning/building bots
-- 🌱 I’m currently learning JS
+🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on Web3
+💞️ I’m looking to collaborate on Web3
-- 📫 How to reach me: ska.arya173@gmail.com
+📫 How to reach me: ska.arya173@gmail.com

+GUIDE:
+Repositories that I have created/modified will begin with "ska", others will have their original name.

 <!---
 saurabhkarya/saurabhkarya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.